Stock Market Prediction via Deep Learning Techniques: A Survey

-Li et al. \cite{li2017web} aimed to review 229 papers from 2007 to 2016 instigating the relationship between web media and stock markets and proposed future directions to help developers to get further research.
-They proposed a taxonomy that divides machine learning techniques into statistical models, regression models, and machine learning-based models.
-The neural network includes Bayesian classifiers and SVMs.
-Xing, Cambria, and Welsch \cite {xing2018natural} mainly investigate papers on applying natural language processing methods to financial forecasting tasks, mainly from three aspects, different kinds of text sources, algorithms, and results based on different evaluation metrics.
-The text sources include news, social media, financial reports, and message board.
-The model type includes regressions, SVM, ensemble learning, and CNN.
-Nti, Adekoya, and Weyori \cite {nti2020systematic} worked on the papers from 2007 to 2018.
-Based on the data sources, three categories of analysis are involved: the technical, fundamental, and combined analysis.
-The models are limited, and only three techniques are considered important: decision tree, SVM and ANN.
-Ersan, Nishioka, and Scherp \cite {ersan2020comparison} also concentrated on three prediction models: KNN, ANN, and SVM.
+Li et al. \cite{li2017web} surveyed 229 papers from 2007 to 2016 investigating the relationship between web media and stock markets, and proposed directions for further research.
+They proposed a taxonomy that divided machine learning techniques into statistical models, regression models, and machine learning-based models.
+The neural network models included Bayesian classifiers and SVMs.
+Xing, Cambria, and Welsch \cite {xing2018natural} investigated papers on applying natural language processing methods to financial forecasting tasks, mainly focusing on three aspects: different types of text sources, algorithms, and results based on different evaluation metrics.
+The text sources included news, social media, financial reports, and message boards.
+The model types included regressions, SVM, ensemble learning, and CNN.
+Nti, Adekoya, and Weyori \cite {nti2020systematic} reviewed papers from 2007 to 2018, focusing on three categories of analysis: technical, fundamental, and combined analysis.
+The models were limited, and only three techniques were well discussed: decision tree, SVM and ANN.
+Ersan, Nishioka, and Scherp \cite {ersan2020comparison} also focused on three prediction models: KNN, ANN, and SVM.
 This survey aims to make comparisons among various machine learning approaches on DAX 30 and the S\&P 500 datasets at daily and hourly levels.